 And then there’s the issue of driver’s license reinstatement.
 Driving privileges may be reinstated at the end of the statutory summary suspension period, but all conditions must be met.
 An attorney can help keep a client on track to efficiently meet all of these requirements and restore a valid driver’s license.

-By no means is this an exhaustive explanation of this topic, and there are always certain issues that individuals are facing in each case that are specific to only that situation, such as an out-of-state driver’s license being impacted from an Illinois DUI arrest or conviction, permits to drive for employment purposes, and a number of other issues that come up.
+By no means is this an exhaustive explanation of this topic, and there are always certain issues that individuals are facing in each case that are specific to only that situation, such as an out-of-state driver’s license being impacted from an Illinois DUI arrest or conviction, permits to drive for employment purposes, and several other issues that come up.

 If you or a loved one is faced with a DUI charge it pays to at least discuss your case with an experienced DUI attorney, especially if you are handling it on your own (pro se).
 Contact us by phone, email, or send a text message to discuss your case today.